 These are, of course, just some of the many useful options Pro Tools have to offer.

-Unlike Fruity Loops which is more suitable as, primarily a beat maker software, Garageband focuses on more traditional instruments.
+Unlike Fruity Loops which is more suitable for, primarily a beat maker software, Garageband focuses on more traditional instruments.

 A pleasant and user- friendly UI shows not only the most important parameters but also the instruments you’re recording, in order to help you visualize and feel the music much easier.